-The plugin is not free, but the price is really cheap at just $39.
-Given the time it saves you and the end result of making your website load faster, literally in minutes, we would highly recommend opting for this.
+The plugin is not free, but the price is very cheap at just $49.
+Given the time it saves you and the result of making your website load faster, literally in minutes, we would highly recommend opting for this.

-We actually install this plugin on every WP website we set up, simply because it saves us so much optimization time.
+We install this plugin on every WordPress website we set up, simply because it saves us so much optimization time.

 2. JCH Optimize

-If you are looking for a fast hosting service, do have a look at our host, we've reviewed them fully here: collectiveray.com/web-design/web-hosting/inmotion-vps-hosting-review.html
+If you are looking for a fast hosting service, do have a look at our host, we've reviewed them fully here: https://www.collectiveray.com/inmotion-hosting-review

 And you don't have to mess around with any code, all of this is done by the plugin - it preserves all your original coding, so you won't break anything by messing around.
-Also, usually it actually does those optimizations which are usually the hardest to perform.
-To mention a few, these are the ones which are done really well
+Also, usually, it does those optimizations which are usually the hardest to perform.
+To mention a few, these are the ones which are done well